zmoazeni/sqew/README.md

 * You don't care about the enqueueing or job forking performance.
 * You don't need multiple queues (this may change soon).

-If these don't fit the bill or you need more power, I recommend you try the great other great gems such as [Resque](https://github.com/defunkt/resque), [Sidekiq](https://github.com/mperham/sidekiq), and [Qu](https://github.com/bkeepers/qu).
+If these don't fit the bill or you need more power, I recommend you try the other great gems such as [Resque](https://github.com/defunkt/resque), [Sidekiq](https://github.com/mperham/sidekiq), and [Qu](https://github.com/bkeepers/qu).

 ## Rails Installation